Training Language Models to Explain Their Own Computations: Methods

 \subsection{Input Ablation: What parts of the input matter?}

-\paragraph{Question $q$.} For input ablation, we ask which input tokens most influence the model’s prediction~\citep{chang-etal-2025-jopa,vafa-etal-2021-rationales}.
-Specifically, the question $q$ is \textit{Are tokens $\tilde{x}$ in $x$ important to the model's prediction?} For instance, in~\Cref{fig:methods_input}, the question $q$ asks whether the hint is important to the answer.
+\paragraph{Question $q$.} For input ablation, we ask which input tokens most influence the model's prediction~\citep{chang-etal-2025-jopa,vafa-etal-2021-rationales}, which we can identify by ablating subsets $\tilde{x}$ of the input $x$.
+Specifically, $q$ takes form \textit{if $\tilde{x}$ is removed, (how) does the answer to $x$ change?} See~\Cref{fig:methods_input}.